Inside the Latest Works by Global Architecture Studios From Concept to Completion

 In early concept design, global studios typically define a set of non-negotiable performance goals that sit alongside the formal and urban design narrative.
 For commercial and institutional interiors, these goals often include:

-• Water and energy performance targets, frequently aligned with WaterSense and leading jurisdictional codes.
+• Water and energy performance goals, often associated with WaterSense or regional regulatory water codes.

 • Durability under high cycle counts and vandal-resistance in public spaces.